-Software and Package are not terms used interchangeably in the Chocolatey community.
+The terms 'software' and 'package' are not used interchangeably in the Chocolatey community.
 It's important to understand the distinction between them and how they are related.

-- Chocolatey.org - Website that is one stop shop for Chocolatey information and contains a community maintained package repository.
-It is important to understand that Chocolatey and the community feed are not intertwined, they are not the same thing.
-See community feed disclaimer to get a better understanding.
+- Community.chocolatey.org - Website that contains a community maintained package repository.
+It is important to understand that Chocolatey and the Chocolatey Community Repository (CCR) are not intertwined; they are not the same thing.
+See the community.chocolatey.org Packages Disclaimer for a better understanding.

-- Software - Software refers to the actual runtime software that a package represents.
-This can be installed to the system through native installers, or come from zip/archive files or just dropping the runtime software right into the package.
+- Software - The actual runtime software that a package represents.
+This can be installed to the system through native installers, from zip/archive files, or by dropping the runtime software directly into the package.

 - Native Installer - Actual installers that install software into Programs and Features, "natively" on a Windows machine.
 This is like MSI, InnoSetup (exe), NSIS (exe), InstallShield (exe/msi), etc. Windows has over 20 different installer formats.

-- Portable Package - packages that use zip or just contain the runtime software.
+- Portable Package - Packages that use zip or just contain the runtime software.
 Usually these packages do not require administrative privileges to install or run.
-See https://docs.chocolatey.org/en-us/faqs#portable-application-something-that-doesnt-require-a-system-install-to-use
+See our FAQ about portable applications for more information.

-- Template Package - packages that have packaging templates in them, used in package creation.
-See create your own package templates.
+- Template Package - Packages that have packaging templates in them used in package creation.
+See create your own package templates for more information.

 - Metapackage - Packages that only exist to take dependencies on other packages, usually as a way of providing one command to get a complete setup.
 Some metapackages exist to provide discoverability, such as "git" versus "git.install."
 The git package just depends on git.install, so running the install for either package will result in the git software being installed on the machine.